 11.29.2010

-"Global Proposal for a New Emoticon" (BFA Thesis Installation/Performance)
+"Global Proposal for a New Emoticon" BFA Thesis

 Where there is a limitation of language, there is a void of expression.
 My installation is a large sculptural environment that reflects this concept, and is designed to house a performer (myself).
 I use my body in my art as a tool for pictorial narrative and a vehicle for complex emotive expression.
 Until an object-body becomes a subject-body, the body will only ever be acted upon by outside forces.
 Once the body realizes its objecthood, it becomes a subject and can thus begin acting upon its environment.
-Through the act of food preparation, where a kitchen becomes a metaphor for activity, I become an agent of creation.
-Through the act of attempting to consume these foods while watching television, I become an agent of consumption, where the living room is a metaphor for passivity.
+Through the act of food preparation, where a kitchen becomes a metaphor for activity, the performer becomes an agent of creation.
+Through the act of attempting to consume these foods while watching television, the performer becomes an agent of consumption, where the living room is a metaphor for passivity.
 Through the binaries of participation and spectatorship, technology is convicted in a case against digital communication dependence.
-Sherry Turkle - writer, professor, psychologist, and director of the MIT Initiative on Technology and Self - writes about technology and its psychological effects upon the human mind/spirit, especially regarding the internet, the personality, and the culture of instant-gratification.
-We are now living in a culture where the instant gratification from communicating feelings through text and SMS messaging becomes dangerous; the danger is in having become dependent upon technology for the expression and edification of feelings.
+Sherry Turkle - writer, professor, psychologist, and director of the MIT Initiative on Technology and Self - writes about technology and its psychological effects upon the human mind/spirit, especially regarding the internet, the personality, and the culture of instant gratification.
+We are now living in a culture where the instant gratification from communicating feelings through online experiences becomes dangerous; the danger is in having become dependent upon technology for the expression and edification of feelings.

-As I blindly consume the objects of my installed habitat, I point to the absurdity of trying to convey deep feelings through digital communication.
-My actions within the habitat point to a relationship between being "logged on" and being temporarily isolated from my immediate surroundings.
-I chose the medium of a YouTube channel, to upload 400 of my own home videos over a year's time.
-These videos aim to demonstrate the lack of insight resulting in non-reflective narcissism and the instant-gratification of uploading the 'self' and of communicating digitally.
-With these stockpiled videos, I created two videos for the installed environment, and designed a new emoticon after scrupulously analyzing the visual data.
-From this data, I formulated a ratio of mind, body and spirit 'incidences' based off of each video's predominant content, and that ratio mathematically informed the design of the new emoticon.
-The three parts of the ratio were the basis of the three structural components of the emoticon for 'psychospiritual transformation.'
-The emoticon is a parody on the complexity of feelings and the void they encounter when using digital technology.
-The post-performance environment will become a deconstruction zone.
-It serves as evidence of the trace of a psychospiritual, transformative act against emptiness in all its forms.
+As I blindly consume the "food" of my habitat, I reveal a relationship between being "logged on" to the internet while being "checked out" from my immediate surroundings (my own reception).
+I chose to work in a medium fit for the job: a YouTube channel.
+I uploaded 400 of my own home videos over a year's time.
+By using my own life as a subject, I critique the culture of "uploading the self", of instant gratification, and narcissism.
+With a stockpile of hundreds of videos, I created two works of video art for my thesis performance (one as wall projection and one as television programming), and designed a new emoticon after scrupulously analyzing the visual data.
+From this data, I formulated a ratio of mind-spirit-body 'incidences' based off of each video's predominant content, and that ratio mathematically informed the design of the new emoticon.
+The three parts of the ratio were the basis of the three structural components of the new emoticon, 'psychospiritual transformation.'
+The emoticon is itself an absurdity that aims to point to the current flatness that our primitive technology suffers from.
+The post-performance remnants will be on display throughout the exhibition, and serve as the trace of a psychospiritual, transformative act against emptiness in all its forms.

 Golden Ratio of the Self: